HarshaJamedar/HarshaJamedar/README.md

 - 👨🏽‍🎓 Masters in Computer Science at California State University Fullerton (August 2022 - May 2024), with a GPA: 3.74/4.0

 - 👨🏻‍💻 I'm a FullStack Developer and have a work experience of  4 years with prominent skills in Core Java, React, Spring Framework, React, Node js, Express js, JDBC, OracleDb, MySql, Major DevOps tools, AWS and Azure Cloud Platforms, Project Management tools.
+I'm trying to build a profile in Machine Learning operations and Data science by doing real-world applications leveraging the Hugging Face community.